A BRIEF HISTORY OF GAMES AND PASTIMES

 GAMES AND PASTIMES IN THE ANCIENT WORLD

-In Ancient Egypt men and women went swimming.
-Men also enjoyed boxing, wrestling and archery.
-They also played a game which involved standing on a boat and trying to knock the opposing team into the water with a stick.
+In Ancient Egypt people enjoyed swimming.
+They also liked boxing, wrestling and archery.
+And they played a game which involved standing on a boat and trying to knock your opponents into the water with a stick.

-Egyptians also played a board game called senet.
+The Ancient Egyptians also played a board game called senet.
 The board was divided into squares with counters.
-You threw sticks rather than a dice.
+They threw sticks rather than a dice.

 The Olympic Games